Indian Airlines: Air India merger

 In 2007, the Government of India announced the merger of Air India and Indian Airlines.
-While the "Indian" branding was replaced with the Air India branding in the public eye by then, the "IC" and "IAC" codes of IATA and ICAO, respectively, and callsign "INDAIR" continued to be used on flights that were operated by the Airbus A320 family aircraft until 26 February 2011, when Indian Airlines ceased operating under its own brand and codes and completed its merger with Air India.
+While Indian Airlines’ own branding was replaced with the Air India branding in the public eye by then, the "IC" and "IAC" codes of IATA and ICAO, respectively, and callsign "INDAIR" continued to be used on flights that were operated by the Airbus A320 family aircraft until 26 February 2011, when Indian Airlines ceased operating under its own codes and completed its merger with Air India.

 The last plane to bear the final Indian Airlines livery, an Airbus A319 registered as VT-SCF was repainted in the Air India livery in 2018.

 Destinations

 Codeshare agreements

-Indian had codeshare agreements with the following airlines:
+Indian Airlines had codeshare agreements with the following airlines: